 Most parents have mixed feelings when their children start to drive.
 They like the fact that it provides them with more freedom, and it is always good to see a child successfully master a new skill.

 But, it is also nerve-wracking.
 Naturally, every parent will worry that their child might have an accident, which unfortunately is a legitimate worry.
 The incident of auto accidents amongst teenagers is quite high, so it is important to ensure that your child knows how to handle that situation.
+Whether the vehicle is new or old, equipped with the best and latest gadgets like blind spot detection, there is always that chance that they could be involved in an accident.

 Get in contact with the relevant people